 '''

 (define-syntax (m stx)

 see-button)

 (m)

 see-button: undefined;

 cannot reference an identifier before its definition

 in module: top-level

-internal name: see-button

 '''

 Clearly, see-button is not defined at phase level 1, so we cannot refer to it inside the macro body.
 Let's try to use see-button in another module by putting the button definitions in a module and importing it at phase level 1.
 Then, we will get see-button at phase level 1: